zesp11/.github/profile/README.md

-**GoAdventure** is an interactive platform that combines urban exploration and adventure storytelling through gamebooks.
-It features a web app for creating gamebooks and a mobile app that lets players experience these stories in real-time, navigating the city using GPS.
+**GoTale** is an interactive platform that combines urban exploration and adventure storytelling through gamebooks.